Emile666/stc1000_stm8/usermanual/README.md

 # Development

-STC-1000+-STM8 is written in C and compiled using IAR STM8 embedded workbench v2.20.2.
+STC-1000p-STM8 is written in C and compiled using IAR STM8 embedded workbench v2.20.2.

 ## Useful tips for development

 * You will need the STM8S003F3 reference-manual (the datasheet merely lists the hardware related issues).

 * The IAR STM8 Integrated Development Environment (IDE) has a code-size limit of 8 Kbytes.
-However, this is sufficient for our STM8 uC, since it has 8 Kbytes of Flash memory.
+However, this is sufficient for our STM8 µC, since it only has 8 Kbytes of Flash memory.

+* The IAR IDE organises the source-files in projects (.ewp) and workspaces (.eww).
+Use only 1 project per workspace.
+The default workspace file for STC-1000p-STM8 is stc1000p_dev.eww.

 * A separate scheduler (non pre-emptive) has been added to address all timing issues.
 See the source files scheduler.c and scheduler.h